- Howie Fenton

 - 20% reported Justifying investment in non-print technology or services

 In-plants report that one way the administration slows down the purchasing process is by requesting a cost justification.
 Leading in-plants know that the most effective cost justification involves time or cost savings.
-Measure the time it takes in your current state and predict how much less time it will take with automation and then multiple the time savings (hours) by the cost for that cost center to arrive at the anticipated cost savings.
+Measure the time it takes in your current state and predict how much less time it will take with automation and then multiply the time savings (hours) by the cost for that cost center to arrive at the anticipated cost savings.

 Here is an example.
 In an assignment, we discovered bottlenecks in front-end tasks (estimating, job ticketing, billing) and back-end tasks (finishing).
 We calculated that the finishing automation could save 205 hours a year with an estimated value of $67,000, and the estimating, job ticketing, and billing would save 347 hours a year – a value of $107K with the Web to Print solution.
 The combined savings of about $175,000 resulted in a six-month payback (ROI) for the Web to Print and inline finishing equipment.
 For some people, providing cost-savings is a justification.
 For others, it may require more complex calculations such as an ROI and/or the payback period.